Card Security CodeA Crucial Anti-Fraud Measure for Merchants & Cardholders

 Recording the CVV might not be enough to stop a user from intentionally making a purchase and filing a chargeback later to get something for free (aka “cyber shoplifting”)

-Consistent credit card security codes will almost certainly lower the overall number of chargebacks filed against a merchant.
+For merchants, requesting the buyer’s credit card security code at checkout will almost certainly lower the overall number of chargebacks filed by cardholder due to criminal fraud.
 However, merchants can’t rely on this fraud protection mechanism as their sole chargeback defense.

-New technologies may eventually render card security codes obsolete.
+New technologies will eventually render static card security codes obsolete.
 In the meantime, though, CSCs should remain a vital tool in every merchant’s eCommerce fraud prevention arsenal.

 So, as a well-meaning merchant, how do you bolster customer confidence in your fraud prevention efforts while maintaining a palatable shopping experience?
 Here are a few best practices that can ensure that cardholders feel comfortable sharing their card data without feeling hassled by the added security: